Season Summary: 2004

 The Reserves fared better to finish in fourth place with 10 wins, 7 losses and a draw.
 They won the elimination final against Werribee by two goals (95-83), and had a huge win in the first-semi by 83 points over Sandringham (157-74).
 They got home by 10 points in the preliminary over North Ballarat (90-80), but were no match for Port Melbourne in the grand final and went down by nearly 11 goals, 19.13.127 to 8.15.63.

 Brad Lloyd won his third Gerry Callahan Medal from Sam Cranage with first-year players Luke Jarrad and Luke Theodore tied for third place.
-Nick McArdle took out the Bill Sheahan Memorial Reserves best and fairest while Ben Kinnear was leading goalkicker in the Seniors.
+Nick McArdle took out the Bill Sheahan Memorial Reserves best and fairest while Ben Kinnear was leading goalkicker in the Seniors with a total of just 16.
+This was the same number that was kicked by Steve Johansen in 1995, the Club's worst-ever season on record, and the lowest return since Bert Amy won with 14 in 1919 after the recess for World War One.
 Jeremy Dukes was awarded the Ron James Memorial Trophy for most valuable player.
 Jami Moran received the Bill 'Darkie' Raffle Memorial Trophy for best clubman.

 At the end of the season, head trainer Bernadette O’Sullivan announced her retirement from the position after eleven years service.
 Players Marcus Baldwin, Matthew Cape, Aaron Ramsay and Clint Rippon also indicated they would not be continuing.